miahbates/miahbates/README.md

 ![miah-coding-gif](https://user-images.githubusercontent.com/78933903/135720448-d4a9f456-d9d8-432f-905c-964686dc8f55.gif)

-Former Oncology Nurse turned Software Engineer, passionate about building technology that genuinely helps people.
+Former Nurse turned Software Engineer, passionate about building technology that genuinely helps people.
 I’m currently working at Pebble, creating tools that make childcare and children’s activities more accessible for families.

-🌱 A bit about me
 * 🩺 Previously an Oncology Nurse in the NHS
 * 💻 Graduate of the Founders and Coders full-stack bootcamp